eldoy/mongocore/README.md

 # MongoCore
-MongoDB ORM implementation on top of the [MongoDB Ruby driver.](https://docs.mongodb.com/ruby-driver/master/quick-start/) Very fast and light weight, few dependencies.
+MongoDB ORM implementation on top of the [MongoDB Ruby driver.](https://docs.mongodb.com/ruby-driver/master/quick-start/) Very fast and light weight.

 The perfect companion for Sinatra or other Rack-based web frameworks.